ceresisonline/touchup/README.md

 # touchup

-A shell script used to update various types of packages on Debian-based systems at the same time.
+A shell script used to update various types of packages at the same time on Debian-based systems.
 The script also cleans many often forgotten corners of the Linux system, making it usefull for troubleshooting.

 #### To install: